SoundMetrics/aris-integration-sdk/sample-code/vc-using-framestream/vc-using-framestream/README.md

 ## Building the Code

 To build this solution, first run `prepare-vcpkg.cmd` (in the root of this repository) in a Visual Studio 2019 command prompt.
-If your attempt to build the solution and *.pb.h or *.pb.cc files cannot be found, you need to run `prepare-vcpkg.cmd`.
+If you attempt to build the solution and *.pb.h or *.pb.cc files cannot be found, you need to run `prepare-vcpkg.cmd` first.

 This solution may be built with Visual Studio or msbuild.
 The project uses the script `generate-protobuf-files.cmd` to generate the